Subscribe

 At the end, only one contender will be undefeated, earning them the crown of “undisputed champion”.

-But this isn’t as clear and fair a process as it seems (as any sports fan will agree, and start giving you examples).
-Being “undefeated” is actually just a result of the system itself, not necessarily proof that they are in fact better than other top contenders.
+But this neither as clear nor as fair as it seems (as any sports fan will agree, as they start rattling off examples).
+Being “undefeated” is merely a result of the system itself, not necessarily proof that the winner is in fact better than other top contenders.

 To see why, consider this extreme variant: The “sporting contest” is actually just a coin flip.
-The tournament will work the same, with half the teams losing in the first round, half of the remaining leaving in the second, and so forth until the final match where one team will be undefeated.
+The tournament will work the same, with half the teams losing in the first round, half of those remaining exit in the second, and so forth, until the final match where one team will be undefeated.

-Of course the team earning the title of “number one” is random because the contest is random, but the distribution how many teams made it to each stage and the fact that exactly one went undefeated is dictated by the tournament system, regardless of how random each contest is.
+Of course in this example the team earning the title of “number one” is random because the contest is random, but the distribution of how many teams made it to each stage and the fact that exactly one went undefeated is dictated by the tournament system, regardless of how random each contest is.

 The outcome of most sporting events are a combination of skill and luck in unknowable proportions.
-This fact is why sports are exciting and suspenseful; on any given day a lesser-skilled underdog can win (by might or by luck).
-You could mitigate the luck factor by replaying a match a number of times and declare win/lose or tie based on statistical significance at a predetermined confidence level, but of course this is neither fun nor practical.
+This is why sports are exciting and suspenseful; on any given day a lesser-skilled underdog can win (whether by might or by luck).
+You could mitigate the luck factor by replaying a match a number of times and declare win/lose/tie based on statistical significance at a predetermined confidence level, but of course this is neither fun nor practical.

-Business is also a combination of skill and luck in unknowable proportions, and it’s also clear that the system of markets and economics can determine the distribution of results.
-The very fact that “long tail distributions” are common in many industries indicates that there’s systematic effects outside of the usual “luck versus skill” debate.
+Business is also a combination of skill and luck in unknowable proportions, and it’s also clear that some tournament system of markets and economics determines the distribution of results, and that it’s an experiment we can run only once.
+The very fact that long tail distributions are common in many industries indicates that there are systematic effects outside the typical “luck versus skill” debate.

 Does the winner of a pitch contest have a better shot at their business than #7 who learned from the experience and is now redoubling his efforts?